digitaluniverse/lab-restricted-zone-notifier-using-EIS/understanding_RI_to_EIS_conversion.md

 # How to Convert a python based RI to Classifier and Trigger based Intel® Edge Insights (EIS) Software

 In this lab, We will understand how to port an application developed in python and run as single script to the classifier and trigger based Intel® Edge Insights (EIS) Software framework.
-Here, we will understand this with an example (**Restricted Zone Notifier**).
+We will start with the **Restricted Zone Notifier** reference implementation which can be found here: https://github.com/intel-iot-devkit/restricted-zone-notifier-python.

 ## Understanding Restricted Zone Notifier code flow
-This sample is intended to demonstrate how to use Inference Engine included in the Intel® Distribution of OpVIenNO™ toolkit and the Intel® Deep Learning Deployment Toolkit to improve assembly line safety for human operators and factory workers.
+This sample is intended to demonstrate how to use Inference Engine included in the Intel® Distribution of OpVIenNO™ toolkit and the Intel® Deep Learning Deployment Toolkit can be used to improve assembly line safety for human operators and factory workers.

-First, let us have a look on the below code flow for restricted zone notifier.
+First, let us have a look on the below code flow for the restricted zone notifier application.

 ![](images/flowchart.jpg)